vladikcomper/md-modules/utils/convsym/README.md

     will resolve that symbol's offset.

 Symbols conversion and filtering options:
+  -filter [regex]
+  -ifilter [regex]
+    Enables filtering of the symbol list fetched from the [input_file] based on a regular expression.
+    ConvSym uses PCRE2 library for regex parsing.
+    Filtering is done before any other transformations (see below).
+    For case-insensitive regex, use "-ifilter" instead.

+  -exclude
+    Make filter work in "exclude mode": all labels that DO match the filter regex are removed from the list, everything else stays.

   -toupper
     Converts all symbol names to uppercase.

   -tolower
     Converts all symbol names to lowercase.

+  -rmprefix [string]
+    Removes a specified prefix if symbol starts with it.
+    Done after all other transformations, but before -addprefix.

   -addprefix [string]
     Prepends a specified prefix string to every symbol in the resulting table.
     Done after all other transformations.

-  -filter [regex]
-    Enables filtering of the symbol list fetched from the [input_file] based on a regular expression.

-  -exclude
-    If set, filter works in "exclude mode": all labels that DO match the -filter regex are removed from the list, everything else stays.
 ```

 ### Examples